ovh/docs/pages/web/domains/transfer_outgoing_domain/guide.en-gb.md

 > Note that it is still possible to unlock and retrieve the transfer code of your domain name after its expiration.
 According to registry rules, a domain in the [redemption period](https://www.icann.org/resources/pages/epp-status-codes-2014-06-16-en) may need to be restored so that it can be transferred.
 Contact your new registrar for transfer details.
 >

+Once you have removed the transfer protection, you can retrieve your domain name’s transfer code.
+To do this, in the `General information`{.action} tab, click `AUTH/INFO`{.action} next to `Transfer protection`{.action}.
+Please refresh the page if necessary.

-Once the status is set to `Disabled`{.action}, a link labelled `AUTH/INFO`{.action} will appear.
-Clicking on this link will open a window that contains your AUTH/INFO code (also known as transfer key, domain password, AUTH-CODE or EPP-Code).
+A window will then open, containing your AUTH/INFO code (also known as transfer code, domain password, AUTH-CODE or EPP-Code).

 ![outgoingtransfer](images/outgoing-transfer-step3.png){.thumbnail}